-- The Directors' statement with regards to the appropriateness of adopting the going concern basis of accounting and any material uncertainties identified; and - The Directors' explanation as to their assessment of the Company's prospects, the period this assessment covers and why the period is appropriate.

-Other Code provisions

-- Directors' statement on fair, balanced and understandable (page 69); - Board's confirmation that it has carried out a robust assessment of the emerging and principal risks (page 18); - The section of the annual report that describes the review of effectiveness of risk management and internal control systems (pages 18-23); and - The section describing the work of the Audit Committee (pages 63-67).
+Going concern and longer-term viability Pages 23 to 24 The Directors' statement with regards to the appropriateness of adopting the going concern basis of accounting and any material uncertainties identified; and The Directors' explanation as to their assessment of the Company's prospects, the period this assessment covers and why the period is appropriate.
+Other Code provisions Directors' statement on fair, balanced and understandable (page 69); Board's confirmation that it has carried out a robust assessment of the emerging and principal risks (page 17); The section of the annual report that describes the review of effectiveness of risk management and internal control systems (pages 17 to 22); and • The section describing the work of the Audit Committee (pages 64 to 67).

-9 Other Companies Act 2006 reporting
+Other Companies Act 2006 reporting